istio/community/README.md

 Of course, even if there's not an issue opened for it, we can always use more testing throughout the platform.
-Similarly, we can always use more docs, richer docs, insightful docs.
+Similarly, we can always use more docs, richer docs, and insightful docs.
 Or maybe a cool blog post?

 ## Questions and issues

-If you've got questions or issues with using Istio, checkout our [help page](https://istio.io/help/) and be sure to connect to our [community](https://istio.io/about/community/) where there's always someone ready to lend a hand.
+If you've got questions or issues with using Istio, check our [help page](https://istio.io/help/) and be sure to connect to our [community](https://istio.io/about/community/) where there's always someone ready to lend a hand.